confluentinc/terraform-provider-confluentcloud/docs/resources/confluentcloud_kafka_topic.md

 -> **Note:** A Kafka API key consists of a key and a secret.
 Kafka API keys are required to interact with Kafka clusters in Confluent Cloud.
 Each Kafka API key is valid for one specific Kafka cluster.

+-> **Note:** To rotate a Kafka API key, create a new Kafka API key, update `credentials` block in all configuration files to use the new Kafka API key, run `terraform apply`, and remove the old Kafka API key.

 - `partitions_count` - (Optional Number) The number of partitions to create in the topic.
 Defaults to `6`.
 - `config` - (Optional String Map) The custom topic configurations to set:
     - `name` - (Required String) The configuration name, for example, `cleanup.policy`.